hbs-rcs/hbsgrid-docs/docs/userguide/welcome.md

 # The HBS Grid provides user-friendly environments that make massive computing power accessible to the whole HBS research community.
 Our environments offer a **familiar desktop interface** and **configured software applications** including *Julia*, *Jupyterlab*, *Matlab*, *Python*, *R / Rstudio*, *Stata*, *VSCode*, and hundreds of other popular programs

-The HBS Grid consists of many powerful computers connected by a fast network and shared network storage.
-These machines have up to 1.4Tb of memory and up to 32 cores each and together they are the backbone of HBS's research computing capabilities.
-The HBS Grid can be accessed via user-friendly tools and environments, making the power of our computing cluster accessible to all HBS researchers.
+The HBS Grid consists of many computers connected by a fast network and shared network storage.
+These powerful machines have up to 1.4Tb of memory and up to 32 cores each, and together they provide the backbone of HBS's research computing capabilities.
+User-friendly tools and environments are built on top of this physical and network infrastructure, making the power of our computing cluster accessible to all HBS researchers.
 Using the HBS Grid you can:

 - Interactively analyze data too large for local memory.
 - Speed up your analysis using hundreds of CPUs across multiple machines.